johnstonbl01/clementinejs/tutorial/tutorial.md

 Great!
 Now let's remove this document so that when we refresh the page again, it should re-create this record.
 Enter `db.remove({})` into the console.
 This will remove all documents in the collection.
 If you go back to the browser and refresh the page, a new document should get inserted in the database.

+### Additional Methods and Routing

 We now have a working query that will return the contents of the database.
 However, we still need to provide routes and logic to tell the application controller what to do when the two HTML buttons are clicked.
+Essentially, we're going to add more functionality that will update the database eacah time the appropriate button is clicked.

 Let's update our controller with a few more methods.